KangSquad/consensus-algorithm/README.md

   	)

   ### 2. Blockchain Simulator
-  Move `block-simulator.cc` from `scratch` into `ns-3-dev/scratch`
+  Move `blockchain-simulator.cc` from `scratch` into `ns-3-dev/scratch`

   ### 3. Network Helper
   1. Move `network-helper.cc` and `network.helper.h` from `network-helper` into `ns-3-dev/src/application/helper`

-  2. Change the ./ns-3-dev/src/application/CMakeLists.txt file
+  2. Change the /ns-3-dev/src/application/CMakeLists.txt file

   Add the following to the `SOURCE_FILES` list: